cs3110/textbook/testing/bisect.md

 coverage, including all of the insertion sort implementation.
 For fun, try adding more tests to get 100% coverage of merge sort.

-## Uncoverable Code

-Sometime code can't be covered by unit tests.
+## Ignoring uncoverable code

+Sometimes you will want to exclude code from Bisect analysis.
+The usual reason for that is the code can't be unit tested.
 For example, maybe it's code that defensively checks that the `rep_ok` holds of an input, but unit tests will never be able to construct an input that violates `rep_ok`.
 Or maybe it's code that is only meaningful in a GUI or in utop, such as custom utop printers for abstract types.

-In that case, you won't be able to reach 100% coverage.
+To ignore code, you can insert special comments that cause Bisect to omit one or more lines from analysis:

+* `(*BISECT-IGNORE*)` will ignore the line on which the comment occurs.

+* `(*BISECT-IGNORE-BEGIN*)` and `(*BISECT-IGNORE-END*)` will ignore all the code between the two comments.

+Note that there may not be spaces inside those special comments.